 "What's autism-friendly is human-friendly.
 Humans are a diverse bunch of beings."
 C. Faherty

-This page is an introduction to Catherine Faherty's website.
-Scroll down, below the book and new workshop announcements, for more details about what can be found on this website.
+This Home Page is an introduction to Catherine Faherty's website.
+Scroll down to find out what you can find on the complete site.
 To communicate with Catherine Faherty, write email@example.com.

 Click here to locate translations of Catherine's books in Greek, Spanish, Danish, French, Norwegian, Portuguese, Swedish, German, and Finnish.

-You can find the following information on this website by clicking the links.
+You can find more by clicking the red text.

 - For information on what Catherine offers school systems, classrooms, teachers, therapists, families, children, and adults, go to Services.
 For a sample of her current speaking schedule, go to Catherine's Speaking Schedule.

 - For information about her user-friendly books and their translations in nine languages, and to download articles of practical, useful information by Catherine Faherty, go to Publications.

 - For Catherine's personal perspective on autism, go to My point of view.

 - For Catherine's biography and professional references, go to About Catherine and References, respectively.

 - To communicate, or to inquire about scheduling with Catherine, go to Contact.

 FAQ's about mentorship with Catherine Faherty